The best day trips from Copenhagen to explore more of Denmark (and beyond)

 Why go: Visit the castle that inspired Shakespeare's Hamlet

 The charming seaside town of Helsingør sits on Denmark's northeastern coast, 45 minutes by train from Copenhagen.
-Adjacent to the historic homes and local shops and cafes is the town's centerpiece, Kronborg Castle, the inspiration for Elsinore in William Shakespeare's Hamlet and even more foreboding in the winter gloom.
+Adjacent to the historic homes and local shops and cafes is the town's centerpiece, Kronborg Castle, the inspiration for Elsinore in William Shakespeare's Hamlet.
 King Frederik II transformed a military stronghold into a stunning Renaissance castle in the 1500s to collect dues from passing ships and demonstrate his wealth and power.
-It was the opulence of the castle and lavish feasts held here which inspired the Bard.
+It was the opulence of the castle and lavish feasts held here that inspired the Bard.

 How to get to Helsingør from Copenhagen: